Pazaz/RS2-225/README.md

 - Every class has been given a name.
 - Some classes have been refactored (~30% ish).
 - No new features yet.

+## Notes

+I have a simpler history here, with no refactoring (just renaming classes), https://github.com/Pazaz/RS2-225/tree/deob
+This branch will hopefully make things easier for people to follow, and maybe someone can see how refactoring takes place.